Things to Consider

-Suggested buy: : Hydro GTX Boots by Hotter
+Must have hiking boots : Hydro GTX Boots by Hotter

 Adds the finishing touch to an outfit.
 This Rogue money belt looks like a regular leather belt but has the added bonus of a secure zipped pocket to carry your cash – useful for emergencies, or when sightseeing in busy tourist spots that can be prone to pickpockets.

 Suggested Buy!: Hidden Money Pocket Travel Leather Belt on Amazon

 Pack simple tops in neutral shades.
 In hot weather loose fitting tops will keep you cooler, and pick breathable fabrics such as cotton or linen or shirts designed for ‘active wear' – these wash and dry well too.

 Suggested buy: : Fruit of the Loom Cotton Polo Shirt by Amazon

 A ‘must pack' for sunny climes – check they have the right protection.

 Suggested buy: : Ray-Ban Original Wayfarer by Amazon

 Good sunscreen is essential in hotter climes, and don't get caught out on cloudy days either – you can still get burnt.
 Remember that water will reflect the sun's rays too.
 Choose a product with a high SPF (protects from UVB rays) and also look for the star or PA rating which indicates protection from UVA.